| S K E T C H |

 The dream of launching a centre, a “lieu” or destination place, for food, art and music has been realised by Mourad “Momo” Mazouz and his team of chefs and designers over two expansive floors of a converted 18th century building in Conduit Street, Mayfair, London.

-Sketch is a “complex and unique site” conceived by French master chef Pierre Gagnaire and restaurateur Mazouz, and has attracted unprecedented media reaction for its amazing food, drinks and entertainment styles since it opened in December 2002.
+Sketch is a “complex and unique site” conceived by French master chef Pierre Gagnaire and restaurateur Mazouz, and has attracted really great media reaction (and Eni’s attention) for its amazing food, drinks and entertainment styles since it opened in December 2002.
 The food is imaginative, bold, ground–breaking and delicious.
 And I can definitely vouch for that!

 To me, it is probably one of the most amazing restaurant venues I have ever been to… internally and externally.
 And not just only for drinks – the music, aura, people, drinks and even its centralised location all add to why I have been to Sketch more times than I can count.

 Eating here just once has been enough to be able to explain to you the degree of how the artistic background of the creators of this venue have been translated even into the food that is made, and the kind of service that you would get.
 Being just off Oxford street it is a great place to catch up with friends before diverging elsewhere – (usual destination afterwards: Tape London) but it is super central and very easy to find.

 Usually they work on a reservation basis (it is very difficult to eat there without one, especially on the weekends), but there is the initial lounge/bar when you first enter that you can go to without a reservation as long as you are just going for drinks.
 I have never had to book a reservation just for drinks, but for food it is a must.

 There are many different rooms which have different general uses: